teiniker/teiniker-lectures-securitytesting/cryptography/python_bytes/README.md

     _Example:_ `s = ba.hex()`

+## Bytes vs. Strings

+In Python, `str.encode('utf-8')` and `bytes.decode('utf-8')` are methods used to convert between string (text) data and bytes (binary) data.

+These conversions are essential for operations like encryption, where data needs to be in byte form, and for networking, file handling, and encoding text into specific formats.

+* `str.encode('utf-8')`: Converts a string (text) into a sequence of bytes.
+    * `str` is the string data you want to encode.
+    * `UTF-8` is a common encoding that represents characters as a variable-length byte sequence.

+* `bytes.decode('utf-8')`: Converts a sequence of bytes back into a string.
+    * `bytes` is the byte data you want to decode.
+    * `utf-8` will interpret each byte (or set of bytes for multi-byte
+        characters) according to the UTF-8 standard and return the original string.

+These methods ensure reliable conversion between strings and bytes, preserving text integrity across operations that require specific data formats.

 ## Base64 Encoding

 The `base64` module provides functions for **encoding binary data to printable ASCII characters** and decoding such encodings back to binary data.